Willem Mengelberg: Biography

+World War II and aftermath

+Mengelberg's wife died in 1943.
 The most controversial aspect of Mengelberg's biography centers on his actions and behaviour during the years of the Nazi occupation of the Netherlands between 1940 and 1945.
-His biographer Frits Zwart writes (for Radio Nederland) of an "interview Mengelberg had given with the Völkische Beobachter, the German Nazi newspaper...the gist of it was that, on hearing of the Dutch surrender to the German invaders on May 10, 1940, he had brought a toast with a glass of champagne [and] had also spoken about the close bond existing between the Netherlands and Germany."
+His biographer Frits Zwart wrote, for Radio Nederland, of an "interview Mengelberg had given with the Völkischer Beobachter, the German Nazi newspaper...the gist of it was that, on hearing of the Dutch surrender to the German invaders on 10 May 1940, he had brought a toast with a glass of champagne [and] had also spoken about the close bond existing between the Netherlands and Germany."
 Zwart also notes that Mengelberg conducted in Germany and in German-occupied countries throughout the war, and was photographed in the company of Nazis such as Arthur Seyss-Inquart.

 Explanations have ranged from political naiveté in general, to a general "blind spot" for criticism of anything German, given his own ancestry.
-After the war, in 1945, the Netherlands' Honour Council for Music banned him from conducting in the Netherlands for life; in 1947, after an appeal by his lawyers, the Council reduced his ban to six years, though also in 1947, Queen Wilhelmina withdrew his Gold Medal of Honor.
-This notwithstanding, he continued to draw a pension from the orchestra until 1949 when cut off by the city council of Amsterdam.
+After the war, in 1945, the Netherlands' Honour Council (Ereraad) for Music banned him from conducting in the Netherlands for life.
+In 1947, after an appeal by his lawyers, the Council reduced his ban to six years.
+Also in 1947, Queen Wilhelmina withdrew his Gold Medal of Honor.
+This notwithstanding, he continued to draw a pension from the orchestra until 1949, when the city council of Amsterdam cut off the pension.
 Mengelberg retreated in exile to Zuort, Sent, Switzerland, where he remained until his death in 1951, just two months before the expiration of his exile order.

-Willem Mengelberg was a distant cousin of the musicologist and composer Rudolf Mengelberg and the uncle of the conductor, composer and critic Karel Mengelberg, who was himself the father of the improvising pianist and composer Misha Mengelberg.
+Zwart wrote a two-volume biography of Mengelberg, published in Dutch in 1999 (1st volume) and in 2016 (2nd volume), with an English translation published in 2019.
+The 2021 documentary film De lijst van Mengelberg states that Mengelberg clearly held political sympathies favourable to the National Socialist regime and ideology, as indicated by the presence of copies at Mengelberg's villa in Switzerland of such publications as the Völkischer Beobachter which had handwritten comments in the margins of the newspapers, some of the comments laudatory.
+The documentary also notes that Mengelberg wrote letters to the occupying authorities to attempt to prevent the deportation of up to 48 musicians and people of Jewish background to the Westerbork transit camp.
+In 1943, the authorities ceased consideration of Mengelberg's requests, having noticed the high frequency of his communications of behalf of Dutch Jewish citizens.
+34 of the people for whom Mengelberg advocated avoided deportation to Westerbork and survived the occupation and the war, including 13 musicians of the Concertgebouw Orchestra and Sara Bosmans-Benedicts, mother of Henriëtte Bosmans.

+At the 1945 Ereraad hearing, the council described these actions by Mengelberg as him acting in "self-interest".
+The Dutch veterinarian Aat Tromp, whose father Sam Tromp was one of the Jewish musicians of the Concertgebouw Orchestra on whose behalf Mengelberg communicated to the authorities and who had received protective treatment, has commented in the documentary: